merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 const CallerType funcArray[2]={caller<T1>,caller<T2>};
 ```

-It seems like a cool idea, and we could go a little further, instead of doing something directly in this function, we can pass a cast object to another function that we got from the input!
+It seems like a cool idea, and we could go a little further, instead of doing something directly in this function, we can pass a type-casted object to another function that we got from the input!

 Woow, doesn't seem interesting?
-As you can see in the list below, it is obvious that I will be using visitors.
+As you can see in the list below, it is obvious that I am using visitors.
 What I do by definition is the visitor pattern and you will soon see how powerful it is.

 ```cpp
 using T1 = int;